-- 43. The University shall not be liable for non-performance of any obligation where performance is the result of acts, events, omissions or accidents beyond the reasonable control of the University, including the following whilst not excluding other causes: strikes, lockouts or other industrial disputes (whether involving the workforce of the party so prevented or of any other party); failure of a utility service or transport network; Act of God, terrorist attack, nuclear, chemical or biological contamination; disease, sonic boom, war, riot, civil commotion, malicious damage; compliance with any law or governmental order, rule, regulation or direction; accident, breakdown of plant or machinery; fire, flood or storm; or the default of suppliers or subcontractors. - 44.
-Assessment arrangements approved by the relevant Faculty Education Committee may be adjusted by the chair of that committee in emergency circumstances, if a University-wide emergency has been declared by a resolution of Senate, to allow a final assessment mark for a module to be based on some, rather than all the normal component assessments, provided that such components amount to at least 50% of the normal assessment requirements.
+43. The University shall not be liable for non-performance of any obligation where performance is the result of acts, events, omissions or accidents beyond the reasonable control of the University, including the following whilst not excluding other causes: strikes, lockouts or other industrial disputes (whether involving the workforce of the party so prevented or of any other party); failure of a utility service or transport network; Act of God, terrorist attack, nuclear, chemical or biological contamination; disease, sonic boom, war, riot, civil commotion, malicious damage; compliance with any law or governmental order, rule, regulation or direction; accident, breakdown of plant or machinery; fire, flood or storm; or the default of suppliers or sub-contractors.

+- 44. If an University-wide emergency has been declared by a resolution of Senate the Additional Regulations for Implementation in an Emergency Situation may be applicable.
+Where applicable assessment arrangements approved by the relevant Faculty Education Committee may be adjusted by the chair of that committee in emergency circumstances, to allow a final assessment mark for a module to be based on some, rather than all the normal component assessments, provided that such components amount to at least 50% of the normal assessment requirements.
 Exceptionally, and only if a Head of School declares that a Board of Examiners cannot be convened or declares that a Board of Examiners is unable to make decisions on a significant number of students, the chair of the Faculty Education Committee has the authority to convene a faculty review board to consider the results for all students on the affected programme(s). - 45.
 Some professional programmes are required to ensure students are competent in all aspects of the programme and therefore require students to pass all elements of assessments.
 In emergency circumstances alternative arrangements would be made to ensure students have the opportunity to complete all assessments.